NoHomey/react-material-ui-keyboard/README.md

 and uses `React.cloneElement` to clone `textFiled` for the kyboard input field.

-The used `Dialog` is `modal` which guartes that only one keyboard can be opened which allows memory and performance optimizations.
+The used `Dialog` is `modal` which guaranties that only one keyboard can be opened which allows memory and performance optimizations.

-Keyboard Compoment uses MuiTheme information to calculate it's width.
+Keyboard Compoment uses `MuiTheme`, `props`, `window.innerWidth` and `window.innerHeight` information to calculate it's size and keyboard keys size (width x height) to ensure it always fits best on screen chech [GALLERY](https://github.com/NoHomey/react-material-ui-keyboard/blob/master/GALLERY.md).

 # Key Support